-The goal of this teaching is the same as that offered by any fully developed model of reality.
+The goal of this teaching

+any fully developed model of reality.

 This goal is to teach you to experience the final and absolute truth about the nature of reality.

 This Implicate Technology teaching is simply a path to the eternal truth, couched in language and concepts appropriate to late-twentieth-century Western secular culture.

 The ultimate truth is so simple.

 It is nothing more than being in the unconditioned state.
 Dedicated, intelligent practice of these Implicate Technology teachings will lead you to that state of being.